IGedeCahyaPurnamaYasa/100-days-of-code/log.md

 **Today's Progress**: Still on progres of recreating my old project, finish with admin design and layout.
 And will going into code backend

-**Thoughts:** In the first place I'm not really frontend programmer, but playing with bootsrap and style is kind of fund :D
+**Thoughts:** In the first place I'm not really frontend programmer, but playing with bootsrap and style is kind of fun :D